igrishaev/soothe/README.md

 Soothe provides its own version of `explain-data`.
 When called, it prepares the raw Spec explain data and then remaps it.
-For each problem, Soothe tries to find a message using this algorithm:
+For each problem, Soothe tries to find a message using the following algorithm.

-- when the `pred` field is a fully-qualified symbol, get the message from the registry.
+- When the `pred` field is a fully-qualified symbol, get the message from the registry.
 For example, `clojure.core/int?` resolves into something like `"The value must be an integer"`.

-- when the `pred` is something different, try the `via` vector of specs.
+- When the `pred` is something different, try the `via` vector of specs.
 The alorithm iterates the vector in reverse order.
 The first spec which has a message in the registry will succeed.

-- a special case when an `s/keys` spec misses a required key.
+- A special case when an `s/keys` spec misses a required key.

-- another special case when the spec is wrapped with `s/conformer`.
+- Another special case when the spec is wrapped with `s/conformer`.

+- Default message gets resolved.

 ## TL;DR: Code Samples